dabit3/bay-area-react-aws-appsync/README.md

 Once the schema has been created, click the __Create Resources__ button to create the necessary resources.

-Next, click on the API name in the left menu, scroll down, click __Web (Rect)__ & download the AppSync.js config file.
+Next, click on the API name in the left menu, scroll down, click __Web (React)__ & download the AppSync.js config file.
 Save this file in the src folder of your project.

 Next, download the React project: